GabeScott/standard-works-vault/General Conference/2017 April - How Does the Holy Ghost Help You.md

 Since then, I have continued to ask myself, “How does the Holy Ghost help you?”—a question especially relevant for Primary children turning eight and preparing for baptism and for those children who have recently been baptized and received the gift of the Holy Ghost.
 It is also relevant for the thousands of recent converts.

 I invite each of us, especially Primary children, to consider, “How does the Holy Ghost help you?”
 As I pondered this question, I immediately reflected upon an experience from my youth.
-This is a story I related to Elder Robert D. Hales shortly after my call to the Quorum of the Twelve Apostles and which he included in a Church magazine article he wrote about my life.
-Some of you may have heard this story, but many may not have.
+This is a story I related to Elder Robert D. Hales shortly after my call to the Quorum of the Twelve Apostles and which he included in a Church magazine article he wrote about my life.[^1] Some of you may have heard this story, but many may not have.

 When I was about 11 years old, my father and I went hiking on a hot summer day in the mountains near our home.
 As Dad hiked up the steep trail, I jumped from one large rock to another along the sides of the trail.
 Intending to climb one of the large rocks, I began to clamber to the top of it.
 As I did so, I was surprised when my dad grabbed me by my belt and quickly pulled me down, saying, “Don’t climb on that rock.
 Let’s just keep on the trail.”